 magento/product-recommendations module.
 See the release notes to learn more.

-If you have multiple recommendation units deployed to a page, Magento filters out products that would be repeated among these units.
+If you have multiple recommendation units deployed to a page, Adobe Commerce filters out products that would be repeated among these units.
 The first recommendation unit on a page is not affected by product deduplication.
 For every other recommendation unit, products already shown in previous units are filtered out.
 That way you do not waste your merchandising space on items already displayed to the shopper.
-Additionally, Magento filters out previously purchased products and those currently in the cart.
+Additionally, Adobe Commerce filters out previously purchased products and those currently in the cart.

 Types of filters

 - Category - Filters based on a product’s category.
-Magento uses direct category assignments and their subcategories.
+Adobe Commerce uses direct category assignments and their subcategories.
 For example, enabling an exclusion condition for category

 Gearwill exclude products assigned to